-The proposed awning addition involves a non-compliance to the maximum height of buildings development standard (8.5m) under Clause 4.3 of NSLEP 2013 as the proposal features a building height of 15.5m above existing ground level.
-This represents a departure of 7m or 82.4% from the development standard.
+The proposed awning addition involves a non-compliance to the maximum height of buildings development standard (8.5m) under Clause 4.3 of NSLEP 2013 as the proposal features a building height of 12.4m above natural ground level.
+This represents a departure of 3.9m or 45.9% from the development standard.
 The application has been assessed against the relevant provisions and requirements of the relevant planning instruments including the North Sydney LEP 2013 and North Sydney DCP 2013.
 Consideration has also been given to the Clause 4.6 request for a variation to the height of buildings development standard as submitted by the applicant which was considered to be acceptable in the site circumstances.

-The awning will not have any adverse impacts on the character of the locality and will not have any detrimental impacts to the amenity of neighbouring properties in terms of view loss, overshadowing, and acoustic and visual privacy.
+The awnings are unlikely to result in any adverse impacts on the character of the locality as well as the amenity of neighbouring properties in terms of view loss, overshadowing, and acoustic and visual privacy.

-The proposed colour of the awning is supportable as it is considered complementary to the dark metal clad elevations of the building.
+The proposed colour of the awnings are supportable as this is complementary to the dark metal clad elevations of the building.